 Thank you to Royal Design Studio for sponsoring this post.
 The project and opinions are all my own.
 Also, this post contains affiliate links for your convenience; please click here to see my full disclosure policy.

-Now I know you’re excited to check out all of the other projects, but first, let me show you how I gave my plain jane fireplace tile a faux cement tile look at a fraction of the price!
+Let me show you how I gave my plain jane fireplace tile a faux cement tile look at a fraction of the price!

 Here’s the BEFORE photo – as you can see, the tile was a solid color.
 Nothing too exciting at all.
 It’s original to the house (built in 1927), and was super dingy with random black marks all over it.
 And just so you all know and don’t leave me a comment that I could burn my house down by painting the hearth tile, the fireplace doesn’t currently work.